WillemD61/XTEND-plugin/README.md

 */5 * * * * curl 10.20.30.1/api/stats/values?fields=6573<br/>
 This will request the ambient temperature every 5 minutes and therefore keep the connection open even if Domoticz fails.
 For even more assurance this query could be done from a separate server, i.e. different hardware from the Domoticz server.

+On startup of the plugin you can configure whether you want to receive an email notification if the Xtend communication fails.
+(The domoticz email system needs to be configured in the settings if you use this option).

 # Sensor data

 This plugin is based on the excellent work done by Dennis Schoutsen (https://github.com/DSchoutsen/HA_connection_Xtend) and Thomas van Tilburg (https://github.com/thomasvt1/xtend-bridge) for integration of the Xtend with Home Assistant.
 I have used their info about sensor codes and their dashboard code to determine which sensor info to collect.
 As result, using the Domoticz devices you get more or less the same data as availabe from the Xtend directly (when you connect your PC directly to the Xtend, open a webbrowser and look at the summary or statistics pages).
 The key of the sensor is stored in the description field of the Domoticz device for easy reference.